keyboard_arrow_up

 Sintered Bronze Parts

-Are produced by heating powdered bronze to just below its melting point in order to adhere the particles together and produce a solid metal object.
+Produced by heating bronze powder just below its melting point to bond particles and create solid metal objects.

 Sintered Filters